Thenlie/readme-generator/README.md

   ## Description

   A simple NodeJS program that generates a professional README markdown file based on user input.
 Use this to create a full README or a template to get you started.
 Even this README was made with the program!

+  This program utilizes the Inquirer package to prompt the user through the command line.
+Made during the University of Utah's coding bootcamp, this was one of my first command line applications.

   ### Created with: